tcsvn/pyadlml/docs/user_guide.rst

 ^^^^^^^^^^^^^^^^^

 By default datasets are stored in the folder where python is executed.
-Many datasets are not in the representation given above and the preprocessing takes time to compute.
+Many datasets are not in the representation given above and preprocessing takes time to compute.
 Therefore it can be reasonable to use the ``cache=True`` option storing and reusing a binary file of the result after the first load.
 You can change the folder where the data is stored with